NormalVR/Normcore-Documentation/docs/room/room-server-options.md

 ### How room servers scale
-A common misconception is that if you can host 20 concurrent users on a **Small** room server, if you upgrade to a **Medium** room server which has 5x the capacity, you'll be able to host 100 concurrent users.
+A common misconception is that if you can host 20 concurrent users on a **Small** room server and you upgrade to a **Medium** room server which has 5x the capacity, you'll be able to host 100 concurrent users.
 Typical game server traffic does not scale linearly, it scales **O(n<sup>2</sup>)** if all players are sending the same data.

 In a room with 2 players, the server manages 4 total streams: 2 incoming and 2 outgoing.
 For a room with 4 players, the number of streams increases to 16 (4 incoming, 12 outgoing).
 This scaling continues exponentially: a room with 8 players handles 64 streams.
 Following this pattern, a room accommodating 60 players would use 3600 streams.